Scientific Name

 How to Grow and Care

 Hoyas don't ask for much beyond the well-draining soil and the warm, humid conditions many tropical flowers crave.
-They don't like wet feet or heavy soil, and as many grow as epiphytes in nature.
+They don't like wet feet or heavy soil, and many grow as epiphytes in nature.
 Give them at least a half-day of sunshine and bring them indoors when temperatures drop below 50 °F (10 °C).

 When your Hoya finishes blooming, leave the flower stalk, as it may produce new flowers—removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes energy.
-These plants are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
+These plants are light feeders, and a monthly drink of compost tea or diluted fish emulsion provides all the nutrition these tropicals need.
 Hoyas like the security of a snug pot, and plants that are a bit root-bound will flower more prolifically than those swimming around in a giant pot.

 Propagate Hoyas by cuttings of top growth or by leaf cuttings.
 The average cutting or leaf will produce a blooming plant in 2 years or less.
 The easiest method of propagation is by layering.